szczepanski/cloud-aws/README.md

 ## Configure Amazon Cerification Manager (Amazon Issued SSl certificate).

-SSL sertificate needs to be assigned to load balancer by creating HTTPS listner that forwards the traffic to specified target groups.
+SSL certificate needs to be assigned to load balancer by creating HTTPS listeners that forward the traffic to specified target groups.

 41.
 Certificate Manager > request a certificate